DanielHeEGG/DynamicSequencer/README.md

 Clears memory of current project and current target.
 The planning engine will reselect the optimal target with no "stickiness" during the next run.
 This should be run at the end of every night.
 May be run more frequently if shooting mosaics.

 #### `DS: Take Exposure`
 Takes one exposure in accordance to the exposure plan selected by the planning engine.
-Increments the `acquiredAmount` field after successful completion.

 #### `DS: Switch Filter`
 Switches filter in accordance to the exposure plan selected by the planning engine.